jocelynmutso/documentation-test/src/markdown/000_basic_operations/001_pages.md

 * Pages are the main containers for all Dialob elements
 * All forms need to have at least one page
-* Only visibility logic rules can be applied to pages
+* Page logic can contain only visibility rules

 ---